 The manufacturer is responsible for the translations of the SSCP into other languages, once the “master” SSCP has been uploaded by the NB.

-If the “master” SSCP is in a language other than English, then an English translation should be provided by the manufacturer within 90 days of the upload of the “master” SSCP.
-The NB should upload the English translation within 15 days of receiving this from the manufacturer.

-The manufacturer decides when it translates the initial “master” SSCP into other languages in the Member States depending on when/if they plan to place the product on that market.
+The manufacturer decides when it translates the “master” SSCP into other languages accepted in the Member States depending on when/if they plan to place or make available the device on that market.

 The NB does not validate the translated SSCP documents.
-It should upload them in Eudamed prior to placing a device on the market within 15 days of receiving them.
+The manufacturer should make available to the NB the translations without undue delay.
+Once it will be possible for the manufacturer to upload SSCP in Eudamed, the manufacturer should upload the translations in Eudamed, prior to placing a device on the market in a given Member State.

-The manufacturer shall verify that the SSCP, and any translations needed for any single Member State, have been uploaded in Eudamed before placing a device on that market.
+The manufacturer shall verify that the SSCP, and any translations needed for any single Member State, have been uploaded in Eudamed before placing or making available a device on that market.

-When receiving an updated SSCP document in conjunction with the PSUR, the NB should upload the updated SSCP document within 15 days after it is validated, or within 15 days after deeming the validation to be deferred until a validation against the relevant documents in the TD is planned during the period of validity of the certificate.
+When receiving an updated ”master” SSCP document , the NB should upload the updated “master” SSCP document within 15 days after it is validated, or within 15 days after deeming the validation to be deferred until a validation against the relevant documents in the TD is planned during the period of validity of the certificate.

-At certificate renewal, the NB shall upload any updated SSCPs of all the devices covered by the reissued certificate at the same time that it uploads the reissued certificate.
+At certificate renewal, the NB shall upload any updated ”master” SSCPs of all the devices covered by the reissued certificate at the same time that it uploads the reissued certificate.
 The NB should ensure the revision history indicates whether or not these have been validated by the NB.

-The manufacturer should provide updated translations to the NB within 90 days of the upload of the updated “master” SSCP .
-The NB should upload these translations within 15 days of receiving them from the manufacturer.
+The manufacturer should upload the updated translations within 90 days of the upload by the NB of the updated “master” SSCP .

+The IFU shall contain all that is needed to directly find the SSCP in Eudamed.
+The following applies to the IFU.

+It shall state that the SSCP is available in the European database on medical devices (Eudamed), where it is linked to the Basic UDI-DI.

+It should provide the URL to the Eudamed public website: https://ec.europa.eu/tools/eudamed

+In the absence of EUDAMED the manufacturer may include the address of the website where the SSCPs are made available.
+See above.

+It should state the value of the Basic UDI-DI.
+Alternatively, another metadata can be stated provided it can be used to unambiguously search and find the intended SSCP in Eudamed.

+The version of the SSCP uploaded in EUDAMED will be the latest updated one.

+In the absence of EUDAMED, the ”master” SSCP and its translations shall be made available by the manufacturer to the public upon request without undue delay or the manufacturer shall specify where it is made available to the public.
+As soon as the functionality is available in Eudamed, the system may be used by the NB for the upload of the ”master” SSCP and its English translation even before the notice of full functionality of Eudamed has been published.

+Until the moment the upload function in Eudamed is made available to manufacturers, the manufacturer shall make available the translations of the ”master” SSCP, besides the English translation , as indicated above.

 Guidance for each of the required sections of the SSCP document